Chart Color Schemes

 Manly Vale was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Manly Vale had a higher cultural diversity than most local areas, with 22.6% speaking a language other than English at home and 37.3% born overseas.
-Christianity was the predominant religion, comprising 43.0%.
-Judaism was overrepresented at 0.3%, compared to 0.8% in Greater Sydney.
+Manly Vale had a higher level of cultural diversity than most local areas, with 22.6% speaking a language other than English at home and 37.3% born overseas.
+Christianity was the predominant religion in Manly Vale, making up 43.0%.
+Judaism was slightly overrepresented at 0.3%, compared to 0.8% across Greater Sydney.

 Frequently Asked Questions - Diversity